Cascades (company)

-Cascades is a Canadian company that produces, converts, and markets packaging and tissue products composed mainly of recycled fibres.
-Cascades employs more than 11,700 people in more than 85 operating units in North America.
+Cascades Inc. is a Canadian company that produces, converts, and markets packaging and tissue products composed mainly of recycled fibres.
+Cascades employs around 10,000 people in more than 70 operating units in North America.
 It was founded in 1964.

 History

 The Lemaire family founded the Drummond Pulp & Fibre company in 1957, which recovered household and industrial waste.
 In 1964, Antonio Lemaire and his sons officially ventured into the production of paper made from recycled fibres when they took over a mill in Kingsey Falls, Quebec from the Dominion Paper Co..
 Papier Cascades Inc. was born of that transaction.

 In 1971, Cascades began its expansion in Kingsey Falls with the creation of Cascades Forma-Pak, its first moulded-pulp mill to use 100% recycled fibres.
 From 1972 to 1977: the company started Papier Kingsey Falls (multi-layer board), Cascades Industries (tissue paper), Plastiques Cascades and Cascades Conversion.
 In 1976, the Lemaire brothers started the production of container board in Cabano, Québec.

 In 1983 Cascades' shares began trading on the Montreal Stock Exchange.
 That same year, its entry into the United States began with the start-up of Cascades Industries Inc. in Rockingham, North Carolina.
 In Québec, Cascades began producing kraft paper in East Angus, Quebec and acquired a boxboard plant in Jonquière, Quebec, the following year.

 In 1985, the company made its entry into Europe with the acquisition of a boxboard plant in La Rochette, France.
 This new expansion took shape in 1986 with the creation of Cascades S.A. and the acquisition of another French boxboard mill in Blendecques.
 From 1987 to 1989, other mills located in Sweden and Belgium became part of the Cascades Group as well: Djupafors AB in Sweden and Kartonfabriek van Duffel NV in Belgium.
 The Belgian mill was renamed Cascades Duffel NV but ceased its production in 1993 after heavy losses and then was immediately transformed into a cutting center for the other European mills of the group.
 Declared definitively closed in the accounts of 1997, it was reconverted in 2002 by the ex-president of the board of Cascades, Laurent Lemaire, to a so-called internal commercial agency.
 This so-called agency (before different fiscal controles ...), without collaborator working in Belgium, was implied at the time of exports of cartonboard out of Europe, in particular those in transit by the port of Antwerp (according to boards of directors of Cascades SA of June 28, 2002 and Nov 3, 2003).
 After a final stop of her so-called activities in 2005 (due to fiscal controles in other Cascades mills in France and Germany), Cascades Duffel NV was "liquidated" with immediate effect on 28 December 2011.